ma-sharifi/minibankc/README.md

 4. Expose a ping for considering service is up.
 5. 2 language support (nl, en) as a query param. ?lang=en OR lang=nl
 6. Provided the X-Request-Id header for opening an account due to POST is not idempotent.
 X-Request-Id: ABCD.
+7. Add JMX MiniBankC-XManagement for managing Application with JMX, like clear Caffeine cache.

 ##About This software:
 1. A Spring Boot server that is deployed as Docker container and can handle a mini bank.